MathsandDataNYU/web/content/seminar.md

 case, outliers in the data obstruct tightness in the relaxation, and so fundamentally different techniques are required.
 Several open problems will be posed throughout.

+#### <a name="lorenzo"></a> (Un)conventional regularization for efficient large scale machine learning

+Regularization is classically designed by  penalizing or imposing explicit constraints to an empirical objective function.
+This approach can be derived from different perspectives and has optimal statistical guarantees.
+However, it  postpones  computational  considerations to a separate analysis.
+In large scale scenarios, considering independently statistical and numerical  aspects often leads to prohibitive computational requirements.
+It is then natural  to ask whether  different regularization principles exist or can be derived to encompass both aspects at once.
+In this talk, we  will present several ideas in this direction, showing how procedures typically  developed to perform efficient computations  can  often be seen as a form implicit regularization.
+We will discuss how iterative optimization of an empirical objective  leads to regularization, and analyze the effect of acceleration, preconditioning and stochastic approximations.
+We will further discuss the regularization effect of sketching/subsampling methods by drawing a connection to classical regularization projection methods common in inverse problems.
+We will show how  these form of  implicit regularization  can obtain  optimal statistical guarantees, with  dramatically reduced computational properties.
+Joint work will Alessandro Rudi, Silvia Villa, Junhong Lin, Luigi Carratino.